-The CRMU has support staff and is headed by a Director, who is chosen for a five-year term that can only be renewed once.
-The Director cannot have worked for the AfDB Group for five years before being appointed, and cannot work for the AfDB again until three years after the Director's term ends.
+The CRMU is headed by a Director, who is chosen for a five-year term that can only be renewed once.
+The Director cannot have worked for the AfDB Group for five years before being appointed, and cannot work for the AfDB again after his or her term ends.
+The Director is also assisted by support staff within the CRMU.

-The CRMU also includes a Roster of Experts who assist in determining the eligibility of complaints and conduct compliance reviews.
-The Roster of Experts includes three independent members, appointed by the AfDB Boards of Directors, who serve for a five-year, non-renewable term.
-The CRMU will occasionally hire outside consultants to assist with investigations and fact-finding missions.
+The IRM is also supported by a Roster of Experts who conduct the compliance review process.
+The Roster of Experts includes three independent members, appointed by the AfDB Boards of Directors, who serve for a five year, non-renewable term.
+The CRMU may also hire outside consultants to assist with investigations and fact-finding missions.